 Partnership Opportunities

-Partnership opportunities are available to support field trips, portable outdoor equipment, and STEM materials for families to engage in hands-on learning.
+Partnership opportunities exist at a variety of levels, including funding for additional Mobile Pre-K Buses.
+Additional partnership opportunities are also needed to support field trips, portable outdoor equipment, learning tools and resources to equip the buses, and STEM materials for families to engage in hands-on learning.

 Carolyn G. Goodman Education Legacy Fund